Mister-Industries/tinyCore/README.md

 ## Acknowledgments
 The iotaCore project thrives thanks to the generous support of our manufacturing and development partners:
 ### --- PCBWay ---
 PCBWay provides exceptional PCB manufacturing services and has been instrumental in bringing iotaCore to life through their reliable prototyping capabilities.
+You can order our open-source designs directly from [their website](https://www.pcbway.com/project/shareproject/iota_The_Open_Source_Advanced_IoT_Learning_Platform_12776757.html)

 Special thanks to:
 - The Adafruit team for inspiration